 6) After sunning, when showering, wash your armpits and groin with soap but try not to scrub the rest of your skin with soap as it interferes with you body’s ability to absorb vitamin D. You see, vitamin D production happens in the sebum (oils) of your skin, which can take up to 2 days to be absorbed into your body.

-FOODS WHICH CREATE HEALTHY SKIN
+FOODS WHICH CREATE BUILT-IN SUN PROTECTION

 There are only two main sources of astaxanthin — the microalgae that produce it, and the sea creatures that consume the algae, such as salmon, shellfish, and krill.
 Many athletes report astaxanthin allows them to stay in the sun for longer periods of time without feeling ill and without burning.
 Less burning also means lower skin cancer risk.
 Cyanotech Corporation funded a study through an independent consumer research laboratory to measure the skin’s resistance to both UVA and UVB light, before and after astaxanthin supplementation.
 After taking 4 mg of astaxanthin per day for two weeks, subjects showed a significant increase in the amount of time necessary for UV radiation to redden their skin.